National Expansion (2014-2017)

 Although interest rates have been kept at historically low levels by the Federal Reserve since the 2008 financial crisis in order to spur loan activity and borrowing to grow the economy, a major barrier cited by small businesses continues to be access to low cost capital along with the real-time technical assistance needed to successfully launch and sustain a small business.
 While banks say that there is currently a lack of demand, and are concerned that they cannot find enough qualified borrowers, small business owners indicate that, despite being creditworthy, they are still having difficulty accessing the low-cost capital they need.

-The platform's development was showcased by the Clinton Global Initiative, highlighted at the 2016 State of Women Summit hosted by the White House, featured by the Huffington Post and Goldman Sachs 10K Small Businesses Initiative as "What's Working: Small Business,” and recognized as a “FinTech innovation” in the August 2016 Business and Management Review.
+The platform's development was showcased by the Clinton Global Initiative, highlighted at the White House, featured by the Huffington Post and Goldman Sachs 10K Small Businesses Initiative in "What's Working: Small Business,” and recognized as a “FinTech innovation” in the August 2016 Business and Management Review.

 High Profile Partnerships